 What should motorists do before emerging from a junction?

-• 50% said ‘C: Check their mirrors and blind spots before they pull out to see if any cyclists are approaching on the inside of the traffic.’
+- 50% said ‘C: Check their mirrors and blind spots before pulling out to see if any cyclists are approaching inside the traffic.’

 The correct answer is C. Cyclists often approach faster than you think, so it’s important to check if there are any near you before you pull out.